I'm Shane Carr.

 Scroll to explore

 I'm a Senior Software Engineer at Google in Mountain View, California.
 I graduated in 2015 from Washington University in St. Louis, where I did research in Machine Learning and studied Computer Science, Chemical Engineering, and Nanotechnology.

 I have given talks at the Internationalization and Unicode Conference (IUC) (2017), the International Conference on Machine Learning (ICML) (2016), and the American Institute of Chemical Engineers (AIChE) Annual Meeting (2015, 2016 poster).
+Previously at Google, I built and open-sourced Myanmar Tools, helping to solve character encoding issues in the Burmese language, and I contributed features to Kormo, Google's app for job seekers in emerging markets.
 For two summers (2014 and 2015), I was an intern at Microsoft in Bellevue, Washington where I worked on Cortana.
 My Master's thesis for WashU was entitled Applying Bayesian Machine Learning Methods to Theoretical Surface Science, based on work I did in the Computational Activated Materials Laboratory.
 My research advisors were Dr. Cynthia Lo and Dr. Roman Garnett.
 I also worked for a summer in the M&M Lab with Dr. Robert Pless.
 Also at WashU, I served as a teaching assistant, Student Union senator, and president of WashU ACM.
 I redesigned CSE 330: Rapid Prototype Development and served as student instructor in 2013.
 I played alto and soprano saxophone in the Slanderous Saxes quintet and the WashU Pops Orchestra.
 I helped organize the second WUHack hackathon (now known as ArchHacks) with UPE.
 Before WashU, I attended Whitfield School, where I developed the Aeneid online student magazine.